rfabbri/vxd/README.txt

-However, a higher level repository is maintained alongside this project, called [VPE](http://github.com/rfabbri/vpe) (Vision Programming Environment), which comes with reference copies of VXL and VXD, making things simpler for common use cases, distributing your project codebase and for tracking changes across VXL and VXD simultaneously.
-The average user can just work off [VPE] as a toplevel project, but one can always use VXD and VXL as separate git repositories.
+However, a higher level repository is maintained alongside this project, called [VPE](http://github.com/rfabbri/vpe) (Vision Programming Environment), which comes with reference copies of VXL and VXD, making things simpler for common use cases, such as distributing your project codebase and for tracking changes across VXL and VXD simultaneously.
+The average user can just work off VPE as a toplevel project, but one can always use VXD and VXL as separate git repositories.

 VXL (the Vision-something-Libraries) is a collection of C++ libraries designed